 Here at the DePaul University School of Nursing, we are committed to eliminating all forms of oppression resulting from socially and culturally constructed differences in race and ethnicity, sex and gender identity or orientation, language, disability, country of origin, citizenship, and religious beliefs among others.
 We recognize the complex intersectional relationships among these forms of oppression and how they impact the well-being of our community members.
 We are committed to actively embodying the values of diversity, equity and inclusion in our teaching, scholarship and service here at DePaul University.

 Student Handbook Agreement

-I, to comply with the policies included in the Student Signature Date
+he School of Nursing Student Handbook for my illure to comply with the policies included in the issal from my program.
+Student Signature Date

 Table of Contents